spikespaz/quintom-cursor-theme-nix/README.md

 ## Installing & Using

-You can install Quintom by copying the Quintom or Quintom_White folder to your icons folder.
+You can install Quintom by copying the Quintom or Quintom_Snow folder to your icons folder.

 To install the cursor theme, cd into the downloaded directory, then simply copy the compiled theme to your icons directory.
 For local user installation: